cosmicc/LEDSmartClock/README.md

 - `firmware.bin` is the merged first-install image used by the web installer and by manual USB flashing at offset `0x0`.
 - `update.bin` is the OTA application image used by the clock web UI after the device is already installed.
 - `installer.txt` is a short explainer that tells users which file is for first-time installs and which file is for OTA updates.
-- A local PlatformIO build remains the most complete recovery path because it also includes `bootloader.bin`, `partitions.bin`, and `ota_data_initial.bin`.

 ## First Boot And Setup